sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 # Notifications

-Notifications in TechBiz alert users to status updates and tasks awaiting their action.
+Notification in TechBiz alert users to status updates and tasks awaiting their action.
 Users receive notifications by email and on the TechBiz portal.

 >**Note:** Alert notifications are specific to a user role.
 Example: The current role is set to user and the notification requires approval from an Approver.
 The user will be prompted to switch roles to approve.